Generic Name: pimozide (PIM oh zide)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-High doses or long-term use of Orap can cause a serious movement disorder that may not be reversible.
-The longer you use this medicine, the more likely you are to develop this disorder, especially if you are an older adult.
+High doses or long-term use of pimozide can cause a serious movement disorder that may not be reversible.
+The longer you use Orap, the more likely you are to develop this disorder, especially if you are an older adult.

 Call your doctor at once if you have: